jsueprez/blockchain-developer-bootcamp-final-project/README.md

 2. check how to use a json generator
 3. Upload images to the ipfs
 4. Upload json to the ipfs

+### Tomorrow
+add comment to all the function add event when necessary add test for events add test for withdraw add function to let only bob sell the token check _owner variable, coming from ERC721? actualizar proceso en README.md